sara-nl/htdpdocs/source/Pages/about/roadmap.rst

 Roadmap
 *******

-The HT-platform is a service under development.
+Spider is a service under development.
 Here you can find our roadmap for the expected design features on the platform.

 * 1st iteration [Q4 2018]: